csgoservers/steam-gslt/README.md

 ## How to use it?

-If you want to use this protocol implementation in your own projects, you only need to execute the next command in your project root directory:
+If you want to use this client implementation in your own projects, you only need to execute the next command in your project root directory:

 ```bash
 $ go get -u github.com/csgoservers/steam-gameserver-service/pkg